IngusK/Web-project-starter-package/README.md

 You need to have node installed on your computer.
 Before launching a project make sure you have yarn packages installed.
 To do that use brew to install yarn and then launch "yarn" command in terminal.

 Use <a href="https://nodejs.org/en/"> this link</a> to install node.js. <br/>
-Use <a href="https://yarnpkg.com/lang/en/docs/install/"> this link</a> to install yarn
+Use <a href="https://yarnpkg.com/lang/en/docs/install/"> this link</a> to install yarn.

 To start a development project run <pre>yarn start</pre> or <pre>yarn start:dev</pre> This will build a development bundle with hot reload etc.